Language and Identity

 Language is a powerful instrument for constructing and reflecting social and community identities.
 Who we are, how we identify with our own social group, our attitudes to other cultures, are all interconnected with language use and language values.
 This course investigates the role of language in constructing individual and social identities, and associated topics including language attitudes, language and nationality, and endangered languages.

-- discuss the nature of the relationship between language and community
+1. Discuss the nature of the relationship between language and community

-- identify socio-cultural aspects of language use and language values
+2. Odentify socio-cultural aspects of language use and language values

-- evaluate the effect of language attitudes on inter-group communication
+3. Evaluate the effect of language attitudes on inter-group communication

 The course will investigate the role of language in the construction of individual and social identities.
 Attention will be given to the nature and boundaries of language communities, language and nationality, language attitudes and language endangerment.

-|Transition||Students who have previously completed LING3004 Language and Identity are not permitted to enrol in LING2503|
+This course replaces the following course(s): LING3004.
+Students who have successfully completed LING3004 are not eligible to enrol in LING2503.